 Intentionally tomato-free, the recipe is safe for those with autoimmune conditions and people with nightshade sensitivities.

-While not exclusively made from all animal based foods, all the main ingredients are Carnivore.
+While not exclusively made from all animal-based foods, all the main ingredients are Carnivore which makes it great to save in your list of keto carnivore recipes.
 To adapt for a carnivore diet, you may omit the zucchini, mix all the ingredients together, and bake as a casserole.
 No need for layering.

 No nuts are used as binding or bulking agents.
 For those with nut allergies, this won’t trigger a reaction.